 - Liquid Deglosser

 - True Applicator Sponge

 How to Use Heirloom Traditions Paint

-Alright, so I cleaned the bench, filled in some damage, and sanded that down.
+Alright, so I cleaned the bench with Krud Kutter and an old rag to get rid of all the dirt, grease, and grime.
+Then I filled in some damage and sanded that down.

 From what I’ve seen, Heirloom Traditions recommends to just use their deglosser to clean and scuff up the surface of the furniture.

 I didn’t buy their deglosser, but I did wipe this liquid sander deglosser on all of the bench.